HPC4Mtls Solicitation Round 2 Now Open!

 The Vehicle Technologies Office (VTO) aims to strengthen U.S. national security, enable future U.S. economic growth and American energy dominance, and help consumers and businesses reduce their transportation energy costs through funding early-stage, high-risk research to generate knowledge upon which industry can develop and deploy innovative energy technologies for the efficient, reliable, and secure transportation of people and goods across America.

 Areas of interest supporting activities in VTO include:

 - Predicting microstructure of cast materials based on composition, cooling rates, and heat treatment

 - Improving mechanical performance of alloys at elevated temperatures (between 330℃ and 1100℃)

-- Developing process structure models for dissimilar material joints (e.g., between advanced high strength steels, Al, Mg, carbon fiber composites combinations relevant to high volume automotive assembly)
+- Developing process structure models for dissimilar material joints (e.g., between advanced high-strength steels, aluminum, magnesium, and carbon fiber composite combinations relevant to high-volume automotive assembly)

 - Modeling the aging of adhesives that bond the above four materials, and resultant properties over the life span of an automotive vehicle (how bonds evolve).